 1. Side Mounted

 The majority of traditional rifle scopes that you put on an AK-47s are typically side mounted.
 Meaning, they are utilizing a scope base that is been drilled into the side of the receiver, that is secured in a way that still allows the dust cover to be removed for cleaning without affecting the zero of the rifle scope.

-To make the most out of this method of mounting, try to low-profile mount that minimize the distance between the bottom of the rail and the dust cover.
+To make the most out of this method of mounting, try to keep as low-profile a mount as possible that minimizes the distance between the bottom of the rail and the dust cover.
 Also, try to get this mount professionally installed because it’s very easy to interfere with the internals of the gun if you drill too far.